algorand/indexer/README.md

 For all other transaction queries, results are returned oldest first.
 This is because it is the physical order they would normally be written in, so it is going to be faster.

 <!-- USAGE_END_MARKER_LINE -->

-# Migrating from Indexer v1

-Indexer v1 was built into the algod v1 REST API.
-It has been removed with the algod v2 REST API, all of the old functionality is now part of this project.
-The API endpoints, parameters, and response objects have all been modified and extended.
-Any projects depending on the old endpoints will need to be updated accordingly.

-# Building

-Indexer is built using an in-house task framework called [`mule`](https://pypi.org/project/mulecli/) (it has since been open-sourced).

-Please refer to the [build docs](mule/README.md) in the `mule/` directory.